quarter2-one/merj/README.md

 //o.simple.paint === 'tin'
 ```

-Can merge a complex object as property.
+Can copy a complex object to named property.

 ```